robinboncoeur/Art/docs/writing/2DE-1stEd.md

 “Yes, and I heard the budget speech lining itself up behind it.”

-I followed her to the register, still hyper-aware of the ghost of the dress on my body—where the skirt sat, how the neckline shifted, the strange new fact that a modern frock could require more thought than a period costume and still pretend otherwise.
+I followed her to the register, still hyper-aware of the ghost of the dress on my body — where the skirt sat, how the neckline shifted, the strange new fact that a modern frock could require more thought than a period costume and still pretend otherwise.

 The sales assistant smiled.
 “Did we find the one?”